CodeCatz/codecatz.github.io/join-us/index.markdown

 <p><a href="https://codecatz.typeform.com/to/UQmQYu" target="_blank"><button class="button">Apply for CodeCatz</button></a></p>

 We usually reply to applications in a few days.
 If you seem like a good fit, we’ll invite you to meet us at one of our upcoming Wednesday meetups.
-We're currently planning on inviting new members in April.

 <p id="beginner"><em>* Are you a complete beginner?
 Check out our recommended list of <a href="/resources">resources</a> that can help you hack your own project.</a></em></p>